ccprog/bu-patience/README.md

 - Opera 12+

 ## Developing rulesets

+Be sure to install the dev dependencies with

+    npm install

 `src/rulefactory.coffee` contains all partial schema definitions alongsige the functions utilising them.
 You can follow the schema links down from the top level `ruleset` object to find